1. Why We Cannot Provide an Itemized Cost Breakdown

 Our fees are time-based, and the hours required cannot be predicted in advance as the investigation is fluid by nature.
 This is standard practice in the genealogical research industry — itemized breakdowns are not provided.
 As the specifics are subject to change depending on how the investigation develops, presenting a breakdown in advance would effectively constitute a commitment to incur those specific costs — which is not the case.
 The contract covers the conduct of research aimed at discovering ancestors, not the guarantee of any particular expenditure.
 Accordingly, we are unable to respond to requests for cost breakdowns.

 It is entirely understandable that clients may feel uncertain without a cost breakdown.
 However, because the fluid nature of this work is an inherent characteristic of this service, the more honestly we answer, the more we are compelled to say: “We cannot predict in advance how the costs will break down.”
-That said, our pricing should at least be more reasonable than the industry standard of JPY 1,000,000 or more per family line.
+That said, our pricing is significantly more cost-effective than the industry standard of JPY 1,000,000 or more per family line.

 2. Comparison with Other Companies